ARMmaster17/metricsAggregationPlatform/README.md

 # metricsAggregationPlatform

+## Branch descriptions
+`master` - A complete mess right now.
+Ignore.

+`poc-beam` - An attempt to port the project to use Apache Beam + Apache Flink.
+Most promising branch at the moment.
+Nearly complete.

+`wip-connect` - An attempt to port the project to use Kafka Connect.
+Very broken.
+May require more 3rd party tools (schema registry).

+`wip-stash` - An attempt to modify as little as possible of the original project.
+Currently, has schema issues with Kafka.

+## Why Apache Beam+Flink?

+Apache Beam+Flink has several advantages:
+- Extremely fast implementation.
+Most of the initial code for `poc-beam` was written in under two days.
+- The 2020 big data community reccomends Flink or Storm over raw Kafka approaches to stream data.
+(Beam+Flink also replaces traditional Apache spark for stream/ML).
+- Several sources *claim* an 80-93% performance increase over Kafka Connect API in aggregation tests with bounded datasets (as of April 2020).
+- Theoretically infinitely scalable independent of Kafka configuration (also fluid enough to allow for auto-scaling).
+- Simple implementation in under 140 LLOC (XX% reduction).
+- Good documentation, and easy to understand SDK (DSL written specifically for streaming workloads).
+- Minimal overhead from added abstraction layers (Approximately 1 GB per instance running in Direct runner mode).
+- Processing is done within the Flink cluster, reducing the number of round-trips between Kafka and the application.
+- Unit/Integration testing is much easier with mockable sources/sinks.

+Known drawbacks:
+- Apache Beam is newer, so it is more difficult to find the documentation/tutorials outside the official docs (which are very well written).
+The official docs are, however, much better than the Kafka SDK docs.
+- Although Flink supports inter-cluster failover, total loss of the Flink cluster will result in all data in-transit being lost.
+The amount of data that the Flink cluster can ingest and proccess at once increases the amount of data that can be lost in a critical failure.
+(Carefully re-winding offsets, using global tables, and using Flink runners instead of Direct runners can reduce this risk).
+- A few older sources *claim* that the Kafka I/O pipeline for Beam does not fully implement true "only once processing".
+This appears to be outdated information, and only applies when using the Direct runner.
+- Autonomous scaling will require an external orchestration service.

+## Summary

 This app aggregates all your kafka logs and ships the results to influxDB.
 The points are then visualized using grafana.